arifhamed/arifhamed.github.io/_pages/index.md

 {% include comments.html %}

-i am someone who just can't sit still, so i got a lot of ideas that i want to do, and i record them down [here](https://arifhamed.github.io/todo).
+i am someone who just can't sit still and remember something for long, so i got a lot of ideas that i want to do, and i record them down [here](https://arifhamed.github.io/todo).